openhwgroup/cva6/docs/02_cva6_requirements/cva6_requirements_specification.rst

 The design will support one replacement policy allowed by L1W-80.

 These L1WTD requirements apply to the legacy WT cache from PULP.
-They also apply to the newly introduced HPDCache.
+They also apply to the HPDCache that will supersede the legacy PULP caches and introduce write-back possibilites.

 .. _l1_instruction_cache: